top of page

 The verb 'meddle' has its origins in Old English, where it was known as 'mǣlan' or 'mǣlde.'
 These words meant 'to mix' or 'to mingle.'
 Over time, 'mǣlan' evolved into 'medlen' in Middle English, and eventually, it became 'meddle' in Modern English.
 The etymology of 'meddle' reflects the idea of interfering or mixing oneself into something that may not concern or involve them, much like mixing or mingling inappropriately in a situation.
 When you 'meddle' in someone else's affairs or interfere where your presence is unwarranted, you are figuratively mixing or meddling in a matter that doesn't belong to you.
 This term highlights the action of involving oneself inappropriately or intrusively in the concerns or business of others.

-Quiz: Find the meaning of meddle
+Quiz: Find the meaning of the verb meddle:

 Try Again!